vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

 });
 ```

-> Usually step functions are async, but they can be synchronous as well
+> Usually, step functions are async, but they can be synchronous as well.

 See [full example of Playwright-style](https://github.com/vitalets/playwright-bdd/tree/main/examples/basic-cjs).

 ## Custom fixtures
 You can use [custom fixtures](https://playwright.dev/docs/test-fixtures#with-fixtures) in step definitions.

-1. First you should extend base test from `playwright-bdd` with custom fixtures:
+1. Extend the base `test` from `playwright-bdd` with custom fixtures:
     ```ts
     // fixtures.ts
     // Note: import base from playwright-bdd, not from @playwright/test!